reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 ## Conclusion

-In this article, we learned how we can use Resilience4j's Circuitbreaker module to set a limit on the concurrent calls that we make to a remote service.
+In this article, we learned how we can use Resilience4j's Circuitbreaker module to pause making requests to a remote service when it returns errors.
 We learned why this is important and also saw some practical examples on how to configure it.

 You can play around with a complete application illustrating these ideas using the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/resilience4j/circuitbreaker).